Kaspar-Holding/SFP-ROA/README.md

 - Insights
 1. Reason of Rejection Updated
 2. Work on Advisor Dashboard started
+3. Float Values converted to Integer in Commission
 - Deployment on Staging

 ### 29 January 2024: